-Cancer cells are those that do not die at the natural point in their life cycle.
+Cancer cells are ones that do not die at the natural time in their life cycle.
 Instead, they grow uncontrollably, spreading and causing tissue damage.

-Individual types may be associated with specific risk factors.
-For example, hepatoblastoma is more likely in children who have certain genetic syndromes and inherited conditions.
+For example, hepatoblastoma, which affects the liver, is more likely in children who have certain genetic features.

 - unexplained weight loss